It is not any “news” that Uber driver requirements include (as explained on their website):

 You may have received notices from the DMV regarding the suspension of your driver’s license and possibly received calls or letters from the collections agency known as GC Services.

-Paying collections means you are pleading guilty to all charges which includes the failure to appear charge as a misdemeanor on your criminal record as well as DMV points on your DMV record in the case where the underlying traffic ticket was a moving violation (like speeding, crossing over a double yellow line, etc.).
+But you don’t want to pay court collections either, because that means you are pleading guilty to all charges which includes the failure to appear charge as a misdemeanor on your criminal record as well as DMV points on your DMV record in the case where the underlying traffic ticket was a moving violation (like speeding, crossing over a double yellow line, etc.).

-Moreover, you don’t HAVE to pay GC Services to clear the holds from your driver’s license, in the case where the status of your traffic ticket is “failure to appear” (FTA).
+Moreover, you don’t HAVE to pay the ticket to clear the holds from your driver’s license, in the case where the status of your traffic ticket is “failure to appear” (FTA).